English (proficient/C1)

 Employees who are proficient in English will enrich your company’s internal and external communications by clearly and effectively discussing ideas, plans, and goals with customers and colleagues.
 They will also be able to write well-structured reports, presentations, and other material in English to help promote the company’s brand and ideas to others.

 The English (proficient/C1) test evaluates a candidate’s ability to communicate at the C1 level of the Common European Framework of Reference (CEFR) for Languages.
-The test evaluates candidates in the areas of grammar and vocabulary, sentence composition, reading comprehension, and listening comprehension.
+The test evaluates candidates in grammar and vocabulary, sentence composition, reading comprehension, and listening comprehension.

 Employees who are proficient in English can express themselves fluently and spontaneously without much searching for expressions.
-They can understand demanding, longer texts and recognize implicit meaning in both written and verbal communications.
-They use the language flexibly and effectively for social, academic, and professional purposes and can produce detailed texts on complex subjects, showing a controlled use of organizational patterns, connectors, and cohesive devices.
+They can understand demanding, longer texts and recognize implicit meaning in written and verbal communications.
+They use the language flexibly and effectively for social, academic, and professional purposes.
+They can produce detailed texts on complex subjects, showing controlled use of organizational patterns, connectors, and cohesive devices.

 The test is made by a subject-matter expert